Masters of Science (M.S.) in Clinical/Counseling Psychology Program

 The Masters of Science degree in clinical/counseling psychology is a 63-71 semester-unit program designed to develop practical skills in counseling, through supervised training and experience, and knowledge and understanding of relevant subject matter and research methodology.
 The program culminates with a thesis or comprehensive examination and an internship experience.
 Students receive close individual mentoring as only 10 to 15 students are admitted each year.
 The M.S. program operates an on-campus psychology clinic for clinical training purposes.
-The program is designed to meet the basic educational requirements of the program are described here.
+Coursework and other requirements of the program are described here.

 Clinical/Counseling Psychology Faculty

 Some financial aid resources are available to our graduate students.
 Each year a few Teaching Assistants are available in the second year of training, and a few faculty have grants to hire research assistants.
 Some second-year internships offer a stipend.
 Student loans, offered through the Guaranteed Student Loan (GSL) program, may be available if you are accepted into the program.
-Interested applicants are encouraged to contact the campus Financial Aid Office at (909) 537-5227 early (i.e. before March) for information about these loans and other aid possibilities.
+Interested applicants are encouraged to contact the campus Office of Financial Aid & Scholarships at (909) 537-5227 early (i.e. before March) for information about these loans and other aid possibilities.

 Applicants must use the Cal State Apply website to apply to the M.S. in Clinical/Counseling Program.
 Please follow the instructions on the Department of Psychology's Graduate Admissions webpage.
 Please note that the MS Clinical/Counseling application requires unofficial transcript(s), three letters of recommendation, and a two-page personal statement, which should include the applicant's 1) preparation for graduate study (including addressing any weaknesses in your application), 2) goals in a graduate training program, and 3)professional aspirations following receipt of the master's degree.